RickofManc/community-yoga/README.md

 ## Deployment

-This project was deployed with the following steps
+This project was deployed using the steps below with version releasing active.
+Please do not make any changes to files within this repository as any changes pushed to the main branch will be automatically reflected on the live website.
+Instead please follow the second set of steps which guide you to forking and cloning the website where changes can be made without impact to the live website.
+Thanks!

 1. Logged into [my GitHub repository](https://github.com/RickofManc/old-trafford-yoga)
 1. Clicked on the "Settings" button in the main Repository menu.